yugabyte/yugabyte-db/docs/content/v2.8/api/ysql/the-sql-language/statements/ddl_create_view.md

 title: CREATE VIEW statement [YSQL]
 headerTitle: CREATE VIEW
 linkTitle: CREATE VIEW
 description: Use the CREATE VIEW statement to create a view in a database.
 menu:
   v2.8:
     identifier: ddl_create_view
     parent: statements
-isTocNested: true
-showAsideToc: true
+type: docs
 ---

 ## Synopsis

 Use the `CREATE VIEW` statement to create a view in a database.
 It defines the view name and the (select) statement defining it.

 ## Syntax